Skip to content

 Many of our customers are migrating their existing Exchange infrastructure to the cloud.
-Microsoft Office 365 is the most commonly used option.
+Microsoft 365 is the most commonly used option.

 But what needs to be done to an existing AgendaX installation that is configured to access the on-premise Exchange servers?

-This largely depends on if you make the transition to Office 365 in one step (batch) or in several steps over the course of weeks / months.
+This largely depends on if you make the transition to Microsoft 365 in one step (batch) or in several steps over the course of weeks / months.
 If the transition is done in one batch, you will only need to reconfigure your existing installation.
 If you have many mailboxes to migrate and this will take a while, we suggest to setup a second instance of AgendaX on the same server.
 This will allow for a smooth transition and will at any time show all user calendars (both on-premise and migrated mailboxes) in the AgendaX views.

 Migration in one batch

 You will need to uninstall MAPI/CDO (Exchange Server MAPI), if installed, and install an Outlook 32bit client (Outlook 2016 or later) on the AgendaX server.
-Also, the AgendaX mailbox needs to be migrated to Office 365 first, before you start migrating user mailboxes.
+Also, the AgendaX mailbox needs to be migrated to Microsoft 365 first, before you start migrating user mailboxes.

 Then,